wagner-austin/turkic_transliteration/README.md

 winlid (Windows only) → fasttext-wheel for language ID

 Windows & PyICU

-For Python 3.12+ on Windows you must install a pre-built PyICU wheel: python scripts/get\_pyicu\_wheel.py
+**Important:** Due to PyPI rules, the correct PyICU wheel for Windows cannot be installed automatically during pip install.
+After installing this package with pip, Windows users must run the helper script to install the appropriate PyICU wheel:

+    python scripts/get_pyicu_wheel.py

-The helper script downloads and installs the correct wheel from Christoph Gohlke’s repository.
+This script will download and install the correct PyICU wheel from Christoph Gohlke’s repository based on your Python version.
+See the script for details.

 Command-line usage
 turkic-translit --lang kk --in text.txt --out\_latin kk\_lat.txt --ipa --out\_ipa kk\_ipa.txt --arabic --log-level debug